Tag: Sizing

 How Many Nodes?
 Part 1: An introduction to sizing a Couchbase Server 2.0 cluster

-The first part of this series gives an overview of the considerations that should be taken into account when sizing a Couchbase Server 2.0 cluster for production.
-The second part takes a deeper look at specific use cases and scenarios.
-The...
+This post gives an overview of the factors that should be taken into account when sizing a Couchbase Server 2.0 cluster for production.